-A total of thirty (30) days per contract year without loss of pay shall be granted to the Association for use by any of its authorized representatives to attend conventions, institutes, educational conferences. hearings or meetings.
-Each year, the Association shall provide to the Director of Personnel Services or the Board Secretary, where applicable, a calendar of prescheduled events for which the use of Association days might be required and a list of representatives who might require use of Association days.
+A total of thirty (30) days per contract year without loss of pay shall be granted to the Association for use by any of its authorized representatives to attend conventions, institutes, educational conferences, hearings or meetings.
+Each year, the Association shall provide to the Assistant Superintendent for Personnel Services or the Board Secretary, where applicable, a calendar of pre-scheduled events for which the use of Association days might be required and a list of representatives who might require use of Association days.
 Nothing herein will preclude the Association from seeking permission to use Association days for events which are not included in the calendar provided.
 No representative shall be permitted to use more than four (4) Association days.
-Use of Association days shall be subject to the approval of the Association President and the Director of Personnel Services or the Board Secretary, where applicable.
+Use of Association days shall be subject to the approval of the Association President and the Assistant Superintendent for Personnel Services or the Board Secretary, where applicable.